Jocelyn

 How to Pronounce Jocelyn

 Our model has identified 7 different pronunciations for the name Jocelyn.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 31.1% confident that Jocelyn is pronounced as JAH-slihn.
-The next most likely pronunciation is JAH-suh-lihn, at 24.6% confidence.
+Our model is 31.1% confident that Jocelyn is pronounced as JAH-slihn, which has 2 syllables.
+The next most likely pronunciation is JAH-suh-lihn, at 24.6% confidence, with 3 syllables.

 Possible Additional Pronunciations